 Now that you’re at DragonCon, you’ll need to be aware of some things….

-- Realize that you’re going to stand in some lines at some point.
+- Realize that you’re going to stand in some lines at some point (especially this year).
 That’s okay!
 Big celebrity panels tend to form huge lines (as do the masquerade and puppet slam).
 Line up for those as early as DragonCon staff will let you.
-All panel rooms are cleared after each one, so you can’t just park in a room all day.
+All panel rooms are cleared after each one, and there will be extra cleaning measures in between events so you can’t just park in a room all day.
 It’s not fair to others who wait in line.

 - Bonus: Most big name panels and the masquerade are broadcast on DragonCon TV in the host hotels, so you can avoid it altogether if you just want to watch it in your room.